sirisian/ecmascript-types/decoratorreplacement.md

 ---

-### 7.1 Hygiene — tokens for spans, gensym for hygiene — SETTLED
+### 7.1 Hygiene â€” tokens for spans, gensym for hygiene â€” SETTLED

 A string has no hygiene.
 Splicing one means every identifier in it binds to whatever is in scope at the splice site.